goodgravy/goodgravy.github.io/content/posts/worst-project.md

 ---
-description:  "Taking \"Not Invented Here\" to a whole new level."
+description:  "I was recently asked: what's the worst project you ever worked on?
+I settled upon my first job out of university – taking \"Not Invented Here\" syndrome to a whole new level."
 tags:
 - IBM
 - tech